guymaan/WeaponCustomizationPackage/README.txt

 1. To resize attachments for different weapons, simply change the size of the "AttachmentSlot" gameobject on each prefab.

-2. You can reposition the slots at any time by moving them in the object prefab.
+2. Attachment slots can be repositioned at any time by moving them in the object prefab.

-3. May need to edit scale of weapons to make them similar size.
+3. User may need to edit scale of weapons to make them similar size.

-4.

-User will need to install the "TextMeshPro" package from Unity.
+4. Once package is installed, as the user will not be able to open the downloaded scene.
+They simply need to move it into their projects "Scenes" folder.

+5. The user must have some form of Git software installed as is the norm for any packages installed when using Git. - Here is a suitable version to useL https://git-scm.com/download/win

-If user you wants to add more weapon slots need to make new selection weapon function and make button on main menu
+6. If user wants to add more weapons to choose from need to make new weapon selection function as well as new buttons on main menu. - The current weapon selection functions can simply be copy/pasted with minor editing in order to work.

- make them make the tags

-add tag to correct canvas